lawnjelly/godot-lportal/INSTRUCTIONS.md

 ```
 * Change the RoomManager node type from a spatial to an LRoomManager in the Godot IDE

 * At startup / when you load the level, call `rooms_convert()`

 This will provide some output to indicate the building of the optimized internal visibility structure.

 * Set which camera you want LPortal to use by calling `rooms_set_camera(cam)`

+* Register the camera as a DOB (see above section on DOBs) and update each frame.

+* If you load a new game level, simply call `rooms_convert()` again (which clears the old data), and repeat each step.

+### Notes
+* The most involved step is building your original rooms and portals, and getting the names right.
+Watch the debug output in the console when converting the rooms, it will let you know or give indications where it is having trouble converting.

+#### Getting maximum performance
+LPortal is very efficient, and the culling process itself is only likely to be a bottleneck if you are creating too high a density of portals.
+On each frame, every portal the camera 'sees' through creates a new set of clipping planes for each edge of the portal, which can be a lot to check when you are seeing an object through a door, through a window, through another window etc. So bear this in mind when building levels.

+Portal polygons with fewer edges are also faster to cull against.
+So usually an axis aligned quad will make a lot of sense, even when covering an irregular opening (say a cave).

+Level design is thus a balancing act between creating a higher density of rooms / portals (with greater occlusion culling accuracy), and a greater number of clipping planes.
+In practice there is also the issue of drawcalls, often hardware is limited by how many objects it can draw performantly in a frame - often it is faster to draw a bunch of small objects together than to cull them.